akash-collab/bookverse/README.md

     ├─ /style/
   │  ├─ main.css

-## Video Walkthrough of the project

-## Video Walkthrough of the codebase

 ## Features
 - 🔐 User Authentication using Firebase (Register, Login, Logout)
 - 📚 Book Suggestion System